Root-App/root-drive-science-rn-demo/README.md

 # Root Drive Science React Native Demo

-This applicaiton is a demonstration of how to integerate a React Native application with Root's Drive Science API for iOS and Android.
+This application is a demonstration of how to integrate a React Native application with Root's Drive Science API for iOS and Android.

 In order for the integration to work, you will need to add code to